Algae Green Pool Algae Green Pool — Can Pool Algae Be Brown? Types, ID & Treatment Guide

 Step 5: pH Management

-Liquid chlorine will raise pH, so monitor and adjust using muriatic acid to keep pH between 7.4-7.6.
+Liquid chlorine causes a temporary pH rise when added but is roughly pH-neutral over the full chlorine cycle; still monitor pH and adjust with muriatic acid to keep it around 7.4-7.6.
 High pH reduces chlorine effectiveness, making algae harder to kill.

 Filtration and Cleaning